zephyrproject-rtos/zephyr/doc/project/dev_env_and_tools.rst

 This PR should not be merged (Do Not Merge).
 For work in progress, GitHub "draft" PRs are preferred.

-* *Stale*

-PR which seems abandoned, and requires attention by the author.

 * *Needs review*

 The PR needs attention from the maintainers.